Doll Therapy Program

 Angie's Purpose Mission Statement

-Angie's Purpose will make a difference in the lives of those living with dementia and their family or caregiver by providing a sense of purpose, comfort, companionship, reduce negative behaviors and symptoms and reduce falls for these patients.
+Angie's Purpose is an innovative and alternative treatment approach making a difference in the lives of those living with dementia and their family members/caregivers by providing a sense of purpose, comfort, and companionship; reducing negative behaviors and symptoms; and reduce the risk of falls for these patients.

 “Each of us can inspire, innovate, and influence.
 It doesn’t matter what position you hold.”